elenam/SortingCompetitionMaterials2017/README.md

 * Big-picture description of your algorithm and data representation (what sorting have you used? what were you storing?
 Precomputing?)
 * The theoretical worst case efficiency and expected efficiency.
 For instance, insertion sort in theory has a quadratic efficiency, but if you are using it only on almost-sorted data, it's close to linear.
-* Intersting features of your algorithm.
+* The most intersting features of your algorithm.
 * What worked, what didn't, what you would've done differently.

 Be prepared to answer questions.